 Building on the resources of an ACCE-accredited undergraduate Construction Management program as well as extensive interaction with the construction industry’s most vibrant companies, the M.S. program offers 30 credits of coursework that can be completed in as little as one year for qualified students.
 The program is results-oriented, emphasizing the development of strong student competencies in financial and planning expertise for complex construction projects; optimizing change in the global marketplace; managing interdisciplinary teams; and research and problem-solving skills appropriate for executive level construction management responsibilities.

 Master of Science in Construction ManagementClick to Open

 Designed for current undergraduates or working professionals with degrees in architecture, construction management, engineering, business, or related areas, the M.S.
-Construction Management program can be completed full-time or part-time, on campus or online.
-Campus-based courses will be broadcast live online, allowing for synchronous online learning and participation, and recorded for later viewing for students pursuing asynchronous online study.
+Construction Management program can be completed on a full-time or part-time basis on our main campus in Bristol, RI.
 An optional thesis is available for students who wish to complete research as part of the degree.

 Course Requirements for the Master of Science in Construction Management

 CNST 500 Fundamentals of Construction Management (or elective based on prior academic background)

 CNST 510 Modeling and Simulation Techniques for Construction Management

 CNST 520 Negotiations & Applications of Construction Law

 CNST 595 Master's Thesis Research (Thesis Students Only)